 - Organise removals if required and manage the process of transporting belongings into or out of a property.

 - Provide “As Built” drawings if required

-- Manage warranty issues during the 12-month liability period
+- Manage warranty issues

 - Provide a smooth transition to our property management services or your preferred ongoing partners.